Masud Choudhary

-Masud Choudhary (10 April 1944 – 16 December 2022) was an Indian educator, social reformer, thinker and an administrator of Jammu and Kashmir union territory.
-He was the founding Vice Chancellor of Baba Ghulam Shah Badshah University in Rajouri, J&K. He was also the Chief Patron of the Gurjar Desh Charitable Trust.
+Masud Choudhary (10 April 1944 – 16 December 2022) was an Indian civil servant, educator, social reformer, thinker and an administrator of Jammu and Kashmir union territory.
+He was the founding Vice Chancellor of Baba Ghulam Shah Badshah University in Rajouri, J&K. He was also the Chief Patron of the Muslim Gurjar Desh Charitable Trust.
 Choudhary served in the police and retired as the Additional Director of the General Police (IPS) in 2004.